pilipb/bng-path-finder/README.md

 I would also tune further the responses for guidance, potentially working alongside an expert in the field to understand how much of the guidance can be automated or improved, which steps should be recommended and what their usual workflow would be.

 Overall the ai layer has several limitations.
-The researcher agent fires once automatically and is not conversational — the user cannot ask follow-up questions or request alternative routes.
+The researcher agent fires once automatically and is not conversational, the user cannot ask follow-up questions or request alternative routes.
 Web search results depend on what is currently indexed; gov.uk links could change or, despite prompt safeguards, a URL could be hallucinated.
-The form-fill relies on a single structured LLM call; if the model deviates from the expected JSON schema, the system falls back silently to static values.
-The plain-English summary has no feedback mechanism — the user cannot flag if it is incorrect or request a different framing.
+The form fill relies on a single structured LLM call if the model deviates from the expected JSON schema, the system falls back silently to static values.
+The plain English summary has no feedback mechanism, the user cannot flag if it is incorrect or request a different framing.
 Future improvements for this would be adding a chat and feedback mechanism on the report page, addinh structured output response for the form schema, and further eval of responses to understand what a good response would look like so that a rubric or even llm-as-judge can be built.

 ## Setup